urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/18 Localization and internalization (I18N and L10N).md

       ResourceBundle getBundle(String, Locale?, Module?)
-        Gets a resource bundle using the specified base name, the default locale, and the caller module Takes a bundle based on default Locale, for example supposing specified base name is MyLabels, if default Locale is ru_RU, it will load from MyLabels_ru_RU.prop, if default Locale is en_US, it will load from MyLabels_en_US.prop, if default Locale file is not found, it will load by default from MyLabels.properties Example
+        Gets a resource bundle using the specified base name, the default locale, and the caller module Takes a bundle based on default Locale, for example supposing specified base name is MyLabels, if default Locale is ru_RU, it will load from MyLabels_ru_RU.properties, if default Locale is en_US, it will load from MyLabels_en_US.properties, if default Locale file is not found, it will load by default from MyLabels.properties Example
       In program